X5GON/platform-api/src/server/preproc/README.md

 ## Processing Pipelines

-The processing pipelines accept Open Educational Materials of a particular *type* nad process it accordingly.
+The processing pipelines accept Open Educational Materials of a particular *type* and process it accordingly.
 The two types that are currently supported are:

 - text
 - video/audio